Skip to main content

 5) [Phys.
 Rev. Lett.
 123, 221101] We perform numerical evolutions of the fully nonlinear Einstein (complex, massive) Klein-Gordon and Einstein (complex) Proca systems, to assess the formation and stability of spinning bosonic stars.
 In the scalar (vector) case these are known as boson (Proca) stars.
 Firstly, we consider the formation scenario.
 Starting with constraint-obeying initial data, describing a dilute, axisymmetric cloud of spinning scalar or Proca field, gravitational collapse toward a spinning star occurs, via gravitational cooling.
 In the scalar case the formation is transient, even for a nonperturbed initial cloud; a nonaxisymmetric instability always develops ejecting all the angular momentum from the scalar star.
 In the Proca case, by contrast, no instability is observed and the evolutions are compatible with the formation of a spinning Proca star.
 Secondly, we address the stability of an existing star, a stationary solution of the field equations.
 In the scalar case, a nonaxisymmetric perturbation develops, collapsing the star to a spinning black hole.
 No such instability is found in the Proca case, where the star survives large amplitude perturbations; moreover, some excited Proca stars decay to, and remain as, fundamental states.
 Our analysis suggests bosonic stars have different stability properties in the scalar (vector) case, which we tentatively relate to its toroidal (spheroidal) morphology.

-The remaining goals of the project remain in line with the progress done so far and the planned research in the proposal.
-We have already considerably pushed the boundaries of knowledge in our specific research topic, as mentioned above and illustrated in the above highlights.
+The initial goals of the project are fully in line with the results achieved within the project.
+We have considerably pushed the boundaries of knowledge in our specific research topic, as mentioned above and illustrated in the above highlights.

 The progress beyond the state of the art includes: